-The recent New Yorker science fiction issue, their first ever, included a great essay by Anthony Burgess from 1973, The Clockwork Condition, in which the author comments on his most famous book, A Clockwork Orange, and the “very close film interpretation” by Stanley Kubrick.
+The recent New Yorker science fiction issue, their first ever, included a great essay by Anthony Burgess from 1973, The Clockwork Condition.
+Burgess discusses his most famous book, A Clockwork Orange, and the “very close film interpretation” by Stanley Kubrick.
 Most interesting is Burgess’ description of the origin of the title, as well as the various lexicographical connotations of the antihero’s name, Alex:

 I first heard the expression “as queer as a clockwork orange” in a London pub before the Second World War.
 It is an old Cockney slang phrase, implying a queerness or madness so extreme as to subvert nature, since could any notion be more bizarre than that of a clockwork orange?
 The image appealed to me as something not just fantastic but obscurely real.
 The forced marriage of an organism to a mechanism, of a thing living, growing, sweet, juicy, to a cold dead artifact–is that solely a concept of nightmare?
 I discovered the relevance of this image to twentieth-century life when, in 1961, I began to write a novel about curing juvenile delinquency.
 I had read somewhere that it would be a good idea to liquidate the criminal impulse through aversion therapy; I was appalled.
 I began to work out the implications of this notion in a brief work of fiction.
 The title “A Clockwork Orange” was there waiting to attach itself to the book: it was the only possible name.